Stockport Gin - Meet the Makers

 What did you do before creating Stockport Gin?

 Cheryl was a self-employed hairdresser, but had to give this up within 3 months of launching Stockport Gin as there just weren’t enough hours in the day.
-And Paul did… and still does Architectural work for a large Architects practice in Manchester.
-Although, after 17 years he has recently gone part-time to commit more hours to Stockport Gin!
+Paul worked for a large Architects practice in Manchester.
+However, after almost 20 years there, he left his job in Jan 2021 to join Cheryl working full time on Stockport Gin as the business had grown to the point we both now knew this is what we wanted to do full time!

 What made you decide to create your distillery and gins?

-Everywhere seemed to have it’s own gin – apart from Stockport!
-Stockport is a town that is definitely on the up, and as a huge number of craft gin enthusiasts.
-We have said for a long time ‘somebody should make a Stockport Gin’ …but nobody did, so we did!
+We’ve always had a shared passion for Craft Gin and always loved to try the local gin wherever we went.
+Whenever we asked for a local gin in Stockport though there was never anything on offer.
+Everywhere seemed to have their own gin – apart from Stockport!
+Stockport is a town that is definitely on the up, and has a huge number of craft gin enthusiasts.
+We said for a long time ‘somebody should make a Stockport Gin’ …but nobody did, so we did!

 What's the distillery like and can you tell us about the distillation process?

-We set about making a variety of citrus-based London Dry gins, as well as our fresh and fruity pink gin.
-Our main aim was to make flavour profiles that we personally loved ourselves, in the hope that others would love them too.
+We set about making a variety of citrus-based London Dry gins, as well as our fresh and fruity Pink Edition Gin and Pink Grapefruit & Pink Peppercorn Edition Gin.
+Our main aim has always been to make flavour profiles that we personally loved ourselves, in the hope that others would love them too.

-What have been the biggest challenges/achievements, or your favourite story so far?
+What have been the biggest challenges and achievements so far?

 How would you describe your gins in 3 words?